-That said, the book is still in the public libraries, et Al, but is sadly in need of a rewrite and update.
-How do I know?
-Because yesterday I had the fortunate opportunity to meet one of my Uncle Ervil’s more than fifty children, the brilliant, gifted, and beautiful Gabriella LeBaron, soon to graduate from the ivy league Cornell University.
-(Update: She has graduated now!)
+The book is still in the public libraries, et Al; but sadly in need of a rewrite and updates.
+Recently I had the opportunity to meet one of my Uncle Ervil’s more than fifty children, the brilliant, gifted, and beautiful Gabriela LeBaron; on break from her classes at Cornell University.

-This is a long story I hope Gabriela will eventually write, herself.
-For it is the story of great love, sacrifice, dedication, and redemption — especially on the part of Rena, her husband, and others who helped her, including the invaluable nonprofit group, “Discovery.”
+This is a long story I hope Gabriela will eventually write.
+It is a story of great love, sacrifice, dedication, and redemption — especially on the part of Rena, her husband, and others who helped her, including the invaluable “nonprofit” group, “Discovery.” **

-In her old memoir of over thirty years ago, it seemed Rena bragged about and exploited, at times, the soldier part she played in the sad and sordid tale of her serial-killer husband Ervil’s bloody, violent, and psychotic cult.
-At the same time, though, she ended her book with these words:
+Getting back to my Review of Rena’s Memoir written over thirty years ago, it seemed to me she bragged about and exploited the soldier part she played in this sad, sordid tale about her psychotic, serial-killer husband Ervil’s violent, brainwashed cult.
+At the same time, however, she ended her book with these positive words:

 “I was given a ‘second chance.’
 Maybe God wants to use me to reach those kids [Uncle Ervil’s children].
 Because I’ve been through years of intensive self-deprogramming myself, I feel I can help them through my own experiences because I understand their very complicated background.